 Also, cancelling a policy, say, after nine months in order to set up a new policy elsewhere will mean losing nine months’ worth of No Claims Bonus.

-That said, it’s worth running a quote over for the new car over on our
+That said, it’s worth running a quote for the new car over on our

 car insurance channel because if you can get significantly cheaper cover with another provider, it may be more cost-effective to take the hit on the cancellation fee.
 A word on gap insurance